JeanDev26/cybersecurity-learning/google-it-support/course-1-technical-support-fundamentals/module-2-hardware/glossary.md

   - Shared across all cores in a multi-core CPU.
   - Much larger but slower compared to L1 and L2.
   - Improves performance by reducing main memory (RAM) access.

+  ## 🔌 Ports and Connectors

+- **USB (Universal Serial Bus):**
+  Standard connection used for peripherals like keyboards, mice, external drives.
+  - USB-A: traditional rectangular connector.
+  - USB-C: smaller, reversible, supports power delivery and fast data transfer.

+- **Ethernet (RJ-45):**
+  Port used to connect computers to wired networks.
+Provides faster and more stable connection than Wi-Fi.

+- **HDMI (High-Definition Multimedia Interface):**
+  Transmits high-quality video and audio from the computer to monitors, TVs, and projectors.

+- **DisplayPort:**
+  Similar to HDMI but often used in monitors for higher resolutions and refresh rates.

+- **Audio Jack (3.5mm):**
+  Port for headphones, microphones, and speakers.

+- **VGA (Video Graphics Array):**
+  Older video port used for monitors and projectors.
+Largely replaced by HDMI and DisplayPort.

+- **Thunderbolt:**
+  High-speed port (often using USB-C shape) for data transfer, video output, and power delivery.